baricks/shocktober/shocktober-2020/film-blog.md

 <img src="https://miro.medium.com/max/1680/1*nemW5pASVtDwIumOMxbAzA.png" width="800"> </img>

 #### Doppelgangers
-Mirrors are everywhere in this film, and glass is an omen for impending disaster.
+Mirrors and reflective surfaces are everywhere in this film, and glass is an omen for impending disaster.
 A child rides his bicycle over a shatterend mirror right before his sister drowns.
 John drops his wine glass before Laura faints.
 A wood beam crashes through a glass surface before John nearly falls to his death.
 Scenes repeatedly appear through multi-panel mirrors, both in the ladies' powder room and the couple's bathroom.
-Here, reflective surfaces hint at the doppelgangers and mistaken identity that will become central to the film's conclusion.
+Reflective surfaces hint at the doppelgangers and blurred identities that build up to the drama of the film's conclusion.
 In their pain, John and Laura are unable to see clearly what is right in front of them.

 <img src="https://www.framerated.co.uk/frwpcontent/uploads/2019/07/DontLookNow07.jpg" width="800"> </img>